 By default, most WordPress themes come with a menu in the traditional location, either at the top of the page or in the sidebar.
 In most cases, the styling of those menus also follows tradition and is quite standard.

-However, many of you may find the same design and standard behavior not aligned with your desires and requirements.
-Therefore, there is a high demand for custom-adapted menus in WordPress themes.
+However, many developers find the default design and behavior not aligned with their needs.
+There is a high demand for custom-adapted menus in WordPress themes.

-In this guide, I will show you how to create and add menus in WordPress themes, but I won’t extensively discuss the menu creation and adjustments.
-Instead, I will focus mainly on creating a menu with clean markup, making it easier to style later and saving some unnecessary code on our website.
+The guide covers how to create and add menus in WordPress themes, but won’t go deep into menu creation and adjustments.
+Instead, the focus is on producing a menu with clean markup, making it easier to style later and saving some unnecessary code on the website.

 Creating a Menu in WordPress

 The first step in creating a customized menu in WordPress is to register the menu using the register_nav_menu function.
-To do this, add the following code to the functions.php file in your child theme:
+Add the following code to the functions.php file in your child theme:

 function register_my_menu() {